Sandra Feist: Early life, education and career

 Feist was born and raised in Wisconsin and attended the University of Wisconsin–Madison, earning a B.A. in history and politics.
 She subsequently moved to New Orleans, Louisiana to sing jazz.
 Feist began a career in immigration law, starting as a Case Manager for David Ware & Associates.
+She is Jewish.

 In 2005, while attending Loyola University New Orleans College of Law, Feist was displaced due to Hurricane Katrina.
 She traveled north to be with family in Minnesota.
 Feist transferred to William Mitchell College of Law, where she met her husband, Ben.
 Feist and her husband moved to New Brighton, where she opened a small firm specializing in immigration law in 2010.

 Feist has held various leadership positions in the local American Immigration Lawyers Association chapter, including vice chair and chair.
 In that role, Feist expressed both praise of and disappointment with President Barack Obama's record on immigration reform.
 She advocated against country limits for employment-based green cards, calling them racist.
 Feist criticized President Donald Trump's immigration policy and the U.S. Senate's RAISE Act.